Joebasshd/DBLP-coauthor/README.md

 # DBLP-coauthor

-This project is intended to suggest a method to mine a set of coauthor relationships from the mammoth DBLP dataset which can be found on https://dblp.uni-trier.de/xml/
+This notebook is intended to suggest a method to mine a set of coauthor relationships from the mammoth DBLP dataset which can be found on https://dblp.uni-trier.de/xml/

 The aim is to answer the question 'Which authors collaborate with each other the most?'